sarwhelan/nasa-image-viewer/README.md

 # NASA Image Viewer --- SE 3316A Web Technologies Final Project 2017

+## Instructions on Getting NASA Image Viewer Onto Your Machine

 ## Assumptions/Notes Regarding Requirements
 ### 1. Authentication method
 a) Login and Register options are shown on the Home-Page.